biomobst/IAS_hotspot_model/Freshwater model for Bothnian sea/readme.md

 * Annual amplitude SST in AU

 Chlorofyll (Chla)
-o   mean Chla of most productive month in AU o   min Chla of most productive month in in AU o   max Chla of most productive month in in AU o   amplitude Chla of most productive month in in AU Sea surface salinity (SSC) o   Annual mean SSS in PSU
+* mean Chla of most productive month in AU
+* min Chla of most productive month in in AU
+* max Chla of most productive month in in AU
+* amplitude Chla of most productive month in in AU

+Sea surface salinity (SSC)
+* Annual mean SSS in PSU

 Layers for SST, Chla, and SSC are processed in the script Prepare environmental layers.HAV2022.r”.
 We used the source https://neo.gsfc.nasa.gov/archive/geotiff/ for data on Chlorophyll and SST respectively.
 Files with monthly data were downloaded from the following links: https://neo.gsfc.nasa.gov/archive/geotiff/MY1DMM_CHLORA/  for chlorophyll